College of Arts and Sciences

 The Film Studies Major gives students a foundation in film history, aesthetics, and methods of analysis that illuminate global and cultural perspectives.
 Students in the Film Studies Major develop expertise in analyzing the film industry and individual films.
 They are prepared to begin careers in journalism, festival organization, film acquisition and distribution, and, with additional professional training, entertainment law.
 Film students have been accepted into film and cultural studies graduate programs and have launched electronic publications on film and media.
 The Film Studies Major is open to all students admitted to BGSU.

-Film Studies Major, Bachelor of Arts (39 hours) - minor required - Spring 2019 course requirements
+Film Studies Major, Bachelor of Arts (40 hours) - minor required - Spring 2020 course requirements.

 Film Studies Majors meet with Faculty Mentors in the Department of Theatre and Film to: